idelfonsolab/idelfonsolab.github.io/orientations.md

 ---
 ## Undegraduate

   - Supervisor of Eduarda Augusto, A data scraping tool for digital documents applied to collect information on perfume descriptors.
-Degree in Chemical Engineering, University of Porto, Portugal.
+Bachelor's Degree in Chemical Engineering, University of Porto, Portugal.

   - Supervisor of Bruno Rodrigues, Web scraping tool to collect information about perfume evaluation by customers.
 Bachelor's Degree in Chemical Engineering, University of Porto, Portugal.